MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-create-measures.md

 ## Create and use your own measures

-In most cases, Power BI automatically calculates and returns values according to the fields you’ve added and the types of aggregation you choose, but in some cases you might want to create your own measures to perform more complex, unique calculations.
+In most cases, Power BI automatically calculates and returns values according to the types of fields and aggregations you choose, but in some cases you might want to create your own measures to perform more complex, unique calculations.
 With Power BI Desktop, you create your own measures with the Data Analysis Expressions (DAX) formula language.

 DAX formulas use many of the same functions, operators, and syntax as Excel.
 However, DAX functions are designed to work with relational data and perform more dynamic calculations as you interact with your reports.
-There are over 200 DAX functions that do everything from simple aggregations like Sum and Average to more complex statistical and filtering functions.
+There are over 200 DAX functions that do everything from simple aggregations like sum and average to more complex statistical and filtering functions.
 There are many resources to help you learn more about DAX.
 After you've finished this tutorial, be sure to see [DAX basics in Power BI Desktop](desktop-quickstart-learn-dax-basics.md).

 When you create your own measure, it's added to the Fields list for the table you select and is called a *model* measure.
 Some advantages of model measures are that you can name them whatever you want, making them more identifiable; you can use them as an argument in other DAX expressions; and you can create measures that perform complex calculations very quickly.